DinoChiesa/Apigee-Audit-Watcher/README.md

 [example](./config/example-config-hipchat.json).

-The complete configuration file, with the `auth` and `alert` fields, might look like this:
+A complete configuration file, with the required `auth` and `alert` fields, might look like this:

 ```json
 {